How de-flicker long term time lapse pictures for smooth video.

 You can see below how it looks like.
 You can do with less or more depending on your footage.

 I’m adding this effect to the next time line.
-Rendering every frame is now quite long.
+Rendering every frame is now quite long.7-Extra smoothing when speed up your long term construction video

 The best filter is time-warp using the option “Frame Mix” so each exported frame will include a blend of many frames.

 There is no specific right speed, all will depend on the total amount of pictures you have.
 I found that a 20 seconds duration should be about fine to see the overall building construction.
-For me it means I need to speed up 10 time the normal speed.
+For me it means I need to speed up 10 time the normal speed.7-Pre-render your time lapse to animate your camera.

 You can also add the “Echo” after effect filter to de-flicker as well.
 The difference between the paid filter and the Echo are quite marginal, honestly.